Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/HW Questions.md

 The computational graph of the dynamical system can be efficiently constructed using `while_loop`.

 {:start="4"}
 1. Implement the forward computation using `while_loop`.
+Turn in your code.

 For debugging, you can plot the temperature on the left side, i.e., $$u(0,t)$$.
 You should have something similar to the following plot